Products

 Sensor installation diagram on hydraulic pump

-- Connect sensors to measuring unit
+- Connect the sensors to the measuring unit

-- Connect to laptop with USB cable
+- Connect the measuring unit to the laptop via USB

 4. Balancing Procedure